Local 196 Celebrates Black History Month

 Heather Ganshorn

-University of Calgary and Support Our Students Alberta
+Support Our Students Alberta

 Heather Ganshorn holds a BA in Journalism and Communications from the University of Regina and a Master of Library and Information Studies from the University of Alberta.
 Heather has several years of experience as a health sciences and academic librarian, supporting research across a variety of settings.
 With two school-age children, Heather became increasingly concerned about issues such as privatization, standardized testing, and their impacts on public systems.
 She is an executive member of Support Our Students Alberta, where she advocates for a strong, well-funded public education system with adequate supports to ensure equitable outcomes for all children.